PostHog/posthog.com/contents/tutorials/track-high-volume-apis.md

 ![Event](../images/tutorials/track-high-volume-apis/event.png)

-In our situation, capturing every single request to this route creates many requests.
-It hurts the performance of our API to make a capture request every time.
+In this scenario, capturing every single request to this route creates many capture requests.
+It hurts the performance of our API to make a request every time.
 Instead, we can use two different strategies for capturing them: sampling and batching.

 ## Option 1.
 Sampling with feature flags and local evaluation